 -The thing we learned is to give yourself time to enjoy these breathtaking places.
 Our next big trip we’re going to narrow the focus and leave it open ended.
 We’re in the preliminary stages of putting together a three-weeker along the coast of Maine and up into Prince Edward Island in Canada this summer.
 Round trip it would be about a two-thousand miles.
 It's not as open ended as we would like, but Donna is still under the yoke of her corporate overlords for another year.
 Not perfect, but better.

--Point is: drink the beer, eat the burrito, gaze at the lazy river and don’t rush.
+-Point is: sip the cocktails, eat the burritos, gaze at the lazy river and don’t rush.

 We learned the hard way that cell reception out west is pretty terrible.
 We rarely lost the signal from the Google or Garmin mapping satellites, but the reception to our phones to listen to music, a podcast or Sirius radio was pretty bad.
 I was aware of this prior to leaving and had upgraded to a phone with a lot of memory, but failed to download big parts of my music library or favorite podcasts before we left Buffalo.
 As a result we were without entertainment at some campsites and while driving.
 Not the worst thing, but totally avoidable.